cryptoe44/bitconnectcoin/README.md

 #General Introduction of Bitconnectcoin
-Bitconnect Coin is a secure and energy efficient PoW/PoS coin.
-Bitconnect Coin uses a faster PoW distribution mechanism to distribute the initial coins, then after few days the coin is basically transferred to a pure PoS coin, where the generation of the coin is mainly through the PoS interests.
+Bitconnect Coin is a secure and energy efficient PoS (Proof of Stake) coin.
+Bitconnect Coin used a faster PoW distribution mechanism to distribute the initial coins.
+Presently generation of the coin is only through the PoS minting.

 #Bitconnect Coin Specification